-The benefit from income taxes was \$2.0 million compared to a provision for \$4.4 million in the prior year.
-The additional tax benefit is primarily due to the increase in the pretax loss, benefit from net operating loss carryback due to the Coronavirus Aid, Relief, and Economic Security Act, tax benefit for stock-based compensation which were partially offset by a valuation allowance for deferred tax assets in the United States, the Netherlands, and the United Kingdom.
-Our effective tax rate was 1.2% and (4.5)% of our net loss before taxes for the year ended April 30, 2020 and 2019, respectively.
+The provision for income taxes was \$7.7 million in the year ended April 30, 2021 compared to a benefit from income taxes of \$2.0 million in the prior year.
+The additional tax expense is primarily due to an increase of \$4.6 million in income taxes from foreign subsidiaries.
+A tax benefit associated with stock-based compensation of \$100.0 million was offset by the provision of a valuation allowance of \$100.0 million for deferred tax assets in the United States, the Netherlands, and the United Kingdom.
+Our effective tax rate was (6.3)% and 1.2% of our net loss before taxes for the years ended April 30, 2021 and 2020, respectively.